NEH's Application Review Process

 The review process stands at the center of NEH’s work.
 Annually, the Endowment conducts more than 200 review panels, involving nearly 1,000 outside experts, in its evaluation of approximately 5,700 applications across 40 grant programs.
 The Endowment recruits panelists from every state, drawing on a wide and diverse pool of scholars and other humanities experts.
 In a fiscal year, NEH will make about 900 grants in amounts ranging from $1,000 to approximately $750,000.
 In most programs, the applicant success rate varies from about 6 percent to 40 percent; the funding ratio across all grant programs is approximately 16 percent.
 About 35 program officers, most of whom hold an advanced degree in a humanities or related field, manage the process.

 NEH’s review process has four distinct but fully integrated levels.
-First, knowledgeable persons independent of the agency read each application and advise the agency about its merits; second, NEH’s staff synthesizes the results of the outside review and prepares a slate of recommendations for the National Council on the Humanities; third, the National Council meets in Washington, DC, to advise the Endowment’s chairman on applications and matters of policy; and fourth, the chairman considers the advice he or she has received and makes the final funding decisions.
-All levels of the review process prior to the chairman’s decision are advisory.
+First, knowledgeable persons independent of the agency read each application and advise the agency about its merits; second, NEH’s staff synthesizes the results of the outside review and prepares a slate of recommendations for the National Council on the Humanities; third, the National Council meets in Washington, DC, to advise the Endowment’s chair on applications and matters of policy; and fourth, the chair considers the advice he or she has received and makes the final funding decisions.
+All levels of the review process prior to the chair’s decision are advisory.

 The first level in the process—which informs every subsequent level—involves consideration by a panel of outside experts in the relevant areas.